Immunizations Recommended for Travel in Nepal

 13. Human Papilloma Virus or HPV vaccine:

-It is for the prevention of, genital warts in men and women and cervical cancer in women.
-This vaccine is given as a series of 3 shots from ages 11-12 years and again from 13- 26 years in women and 13-21 years in men if not given during adolescence.
-HPV4 and HPV9 are licensed for girls and boys but HPV 2 is licensed only for girls.
-After the first dose, 2nd dose is given from 4-8 weeks and 3rd dose given at 24 weeks from the 1st dose.
+It is for the prevention of genital warts in men and women and cervical cancer in women.
+This vaccine is given as a series of 3 injections at 0, 1-2 and 6 months, starting at 11-12 years through 26 years in women and through 21 years in men.